Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 handles images in both GraphViz and SVG formats (see :ref:`sphinx_kfigure`).

 For it to work, you need to install both GraphViz and ImageMagick packages.
-If those packages are not installed, the build system will still build the documentation, but won't include any images at the output.
+If those packages are not installed, the woke build system will still build the woke documentation, but won't include any images at the output.

 PDF and LaTeX builds